 I was checking out some of your articles at [Website Name] today and found this page: [Linking Domain].

 I noticed that you linked to one of my favourite articles ever: Bootstrap Bay's 17 Amazing Sites With Breathtaking Stock Photography.
 I absolutely love that article — it's made my blogging life so much easier.

 But I thought it could be better.
 I mean, 14 sites is good but it misses out so many excellent resources.
 I set out to make something better: The Ultimate List of Free Stock Photography Sites (40+ Websites).

 It's like Christopher Gimmer's article on Bootstrap but a bit more up-to-date and packed with a load more sites.
 You may want to consider linking to my article from your page.

 Thanks for your time and I'll see you around!

 You can compose your own text variation and save it as an email template in LinkAssistant.

 And that's it!
-After you get the replies, don't forget to send a "thank you" note and update your backlinks and traffic to check the results in a month or two.
+After you get the replies, don't forget to send a "thank you" note and update your backlinks, referring domains and traffic to check the results in a month or two.

 Now it's your turn to speak up!
-Have you tried the Skyscraper method or are you planning to implement it?
+Have you tried the Skyscraper technique or are you planning to implement it?
+Are you ready to adapt to the latest SEO technique?
 Please share your thoughts and views in the comments below.